Marco57589/Italian-territorial-administration-dataset/README.md

 - CSV 'Coma Separated Values'<br />
 - ... more coming soon<br />

+Note: some zip codes are not in the dataset and have been marked as NULL (these will be updated in the future)

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a